-Each team member walks through their component of the plan to identify any weaknesses.
+Each team member walks through their plan component to identify any weaknesses.
 The team will often work through the test with specific disasters in mind.
 Some companies incorporate drills and disaster role-playing into their walk-through.
-It’s also a good idea to conduct an evacuation drill every so often, as this type of test lets you determine whether you need to make special arrangements moving forward.
+It’s also a good idea to conduct an evacuation drill every so often, as this test lets you determine whether you need to make special arrangements moving forward.

 Disaster Simulation Testing:

-During each phase of your BC plan testing, incorporate new employees as they may see something that could have previously been overlooked.
+During each phase of your BC plan testing, incorporate new employees as they may see something that could have been overlooked previously.

-A lot of effort goes into creating and testing a BC plan, and once that job is complete, some companies let the plan sit while they focus on other, more critical tasks.
-When this happens, the plan goes stale and is further of no use.
+A lot of effort goes into creating and testing a BC plan, and once that job is complete, some companies let the plan sit while focusing on other, more critical tasks.
+When this happens, the procedure goes stale and is further of no use.

 Technology is continuously evolving, meaning your business continuity plan needs to be updated regularly.
-Before the review, solicit feedback and opinions from staff to include into the plan.
-Many companies will conduct a review in tandem with table-top exercise or a walk-through.
+Before the review, solicit feedback and opinions from staff to include in the plan.
+Many companies will conduct a review in tandem with a tabletop exercise or a walk-through.

 Every BC plan needs to be supported from the top down.
-In order to keep the plan fresh and viable, senior management should prioritize reviewing and testing their plan.
+Senior management should prioritize reviewing and testing their plan to keep the plan fresh and viable.

 Being fully aware of your level of risk and the necessary actions to take gives you a competitive edge and mitigates any financial risk involved.
 Once everyone in your business is comfortable with and trained on implementing your BC plan, you’ll gain peace of mind knowing that not all will be lost when disaster strikes.

-No matter the incident, it’s crucial to develop a strong disaster recovery plan.
-If you’re worried about the implications of creating a business continuity plan and would like to discuss more in-depth with a team of professionals, we’re here to help.
-Learn how to build confidence with employees and shareholders today by seeing if you qualify for our free IT consultation.
+No matter the incident, developing a solid disaster recovery plan is crucial.
+If you’re worried about the implications of creating a business continuity plan and would like to discuss it more in-depth with a team of professionals, we’re here to help.
+Learn how to build confidence with employees and shareholders today by seeing if you qualify for a free IT consultation.